upc-pre-si729-2402-sx42-g2-guardsoft/GuardNet/README.md

-## GuardNet Landing Page
+# GuardNet Landing Page

-## This project was made using HTML, CSS and JavaScript.
-It features a responsive design.
+ This project was made using HTML, CSS and JavaScript.
+It features a responsive design suited for different screen sizes.

-## Contributors:
+## Contributors

 - Rivera Ayala, Gabriel Alejandro